aetheris-nova/infrastructura/CONTRIBUTING.md

 * use the present tense ("Add feature" not "Added feature")
 * use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* don't capitalise the first letter
+* don't capitalize the first letter
 * don't use a fullstop (.) at the end. <- Not this

 <sup>[Back to top ^](#table-of-contents)</sup>

-## 2. Pull Requests
+## 2. Pull requests

 1. Create a branch from the `main` branch and use the convention: `<feat|fix|build>/name-of-issue`.
 2. Once the code is ready to be merged into `main`, open a pull request.
-3.
-> ⚠️**NOTE:** The title must conform to the conventional commit message format outlined above...
+> ⚠️**NOTE:** The title must conform to the conventional commit message format outlined above.
 3. To merge the PR, use the "Squash and merge" option.
 This is to keep the commit history clean and keep the commits on `main` with a 1:1 ratio with previous PRs.

 <sup>[Back to top ^](#table-of-contents)</sup>